oneturkmen/oneturkmen.github.io/_posts/2024-03-16-data-analysis-with-less-memory.md

 DuckDB is as performant as Polars, although I could not get the out-of-memory issue resolved.
 Dask is in between, likely a choice better for distributed computing environments rather than a single computer case.

-The source code is open source and available here:
+The source code is open source and available [here on GitHub](https://github.com/oneturkmen/experiments-with-olap-triad).